Northeastern-Electric-Racing/Embedded-Base/cangen/README.md

 |
 |───CANField.py:
 |   |───NetField # a class which describes the topic and unit of one or more can points
-|   └───CANPoint # a class which describes the decoding operations done to bits of a can message
+|   └──────CANPoint # a class which describes the decoding operations done to bits of a can message
 |
 |───CANMsg.py:
 |   └───CANMsg          # Represents a full CAN message